plimantour/rai-agent/rai-description/solution-description.md

 - **Accepted inputs**: DOCX, PDF, JSON, or plaintext solution descriptions supplied by the user via upload.
 No other data sources are ingested.
 - **Minimization strategy**: prompts avoid reinjecting generated content except for the *Intended Uses* list, and system instructions explicitly forbid divulging hidden rules or modifying guardrails.
 - **User transparency**: the UI repeatedly states that outputs are AI-generated drafts requiring human validation before submission.
+- **PII hygiene**: sanitization occurs before storage—once the remediation panel clears, only redacted text (with anonymized replacements) is persisted as the stored solution description for downstream analysis/generation.

 ### 3.2 Storage, Retention, and Deletion

 - **Ephemeral files**: generated DOCX files are stored under `rai-assessment-output/` with a unique identifier.
 After the user initiates a download, the app removes the file from disk.
 Operators should periodically purge the folder to remove orphaned outputs (automation backlog item).
 - **Caching**: optional local pickle cache (`./cache/completions_cache.pkl`) stores LLM responses keyed by prompt hash to save costs.
 Users can disable caching per run; administrators can clear the cache from the UI.
 No automatic TTL is currently enforced (privacy risk noted below).
 - **Logging data**: blob logs capture user identity, action type, filenames, and timestamps only—generated content is not persisted in logs.
+- **Stored uploads**: HTMX session state preserves the sanitized document text and approved false positives only for the active session; clearing an upload or completing generation wipes the pending PII queue.

 ### 3.3 Data Residency and Transfers